nextcloud/all-in-one/migration.md

 # How to migrate from an already existing Nextcloud installation to Nextcloud AIO?

-There are basically two ways how to migrate from an already existing Nextcloud installation to Nextcloud AIO:
+There are basically three ways how to migrate from an already existing Nextcloud installation to Nextcloud AIO:

 1. Migrate only the files which is the easiest way
 1. Migrate the files and the database which is much more complicated
+1. Use the user_migration app that allows to migrate some of the user's data from a former instance to a new instance but needs to be done manually for each user

 ## Migrate only the files
 **Please note**: If you used groupfolders or encrypted your files before, you will need to restore the database, as well!